-The signs of AI vary and depend on many factors including how pathogenic the virus is, the species and age of infected birds and whether they have other diseases.
-In very severe forms, such as H5N1, bird flu appears suddenly and birds die quickly.
-There would be little or no time for any welfare problems.
-In fact, very acute cases may show no signs at all other than sudden death.
-It is normal practice in the chicken egg and meat industries that sudden deaths are investigated immediately.
+The clinical signs of AI depend on many factors including how pathogenic the virus is, the species and age of infected birds and whether they have other diseases.
+In very severe forms, such as H5N1, clinical signs and death can occur suddenly affecting a large number of birds, whereas in lower pathogenic strains the clinical signs are often less obvious.

-Common signs of AI to look for are:
+Common clinical signs of AI include [1, 2]:

 - sudden death in several birds